 To develop this approximation factor, companies need to analyze historical employee-related expenses as a percentage of employee salaries.

 A business develops many direct labor budgets.
-Each of these budgets represent a distinct class of labor employed.
+Each of these budgets represents a distinct class of labor employed.

 Accounting for Employee Related Expenses